Columbia County Heating Oil Price History

 Short Term Trends

-Columbia’s overall number two heating oil consumption varies, from year to year.
-As the temperature outside gets colder, homes’ boilers need to burn additional heating oil to maintain the temperature that the thermostat is set to.
-Last winter, the average outside temperature in Columbia was 35°F, which was 2°F colder than the prior winter's average outside temperature.
+Columbia’s overall number two heating oil consumption varies annually depending on winter temperatures.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Last winter, the average outside temperature in Columbia was 27°F, which was 1°F colder than the prior winter's average outside temperature.

 Columbia County Average Winter Temperature